District 123 Procedures

 The Administration Manager will show the results of each vote, to be announced by the Chair, including the number of votes for each side, and any resulting action to be taken.

-In Person Attendance
+In Person Meetings

 Set Up